influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/about-the-project/index.md

 Third party suppliers assume no liability for any claim that might arise with respect to such third party software, nor for a customer’s use of or inability to use the third party software.

-In addition to third party software used in InfluxDB, the following listing includes third party software used specifically in InfxluxDB Enterprise:
+In addition to [third party software incorporated in InfluxDB](http://docs.influxdata.com/influxdb/v1.4/about_the_project/#third_party), InfluxDB Enterprise incorporates the following additional third party software:

 | Third Party / Open Source Software - Description |
 | ---------------------------------------- |